-We hope that parents and carers will support this important part of every child's education and we will we hope that parents and carers will support this important part of every child's education and we will make sure that all parents and carers know what we will be teaching and when.
+We hope that parents and carers will support this important part of every child's education and we will make sure that all parents and carers know what we will be teaching and when.
 However, we understand that some parents may want to educate their children about these human aspects of Sex Education and parents have the right to request that their child is withdrawn from any or all parts of these lessons.
 It is advised that parents attend the school workshops provided in Years 5 and 6 should they wish to make a more informed decision about potential withdrawal.
-It should be noted that due to the sequence with which SRE is delivered.